RomanSixty/adventofcode-2022/README.md

 `php 01/solve.php`

+To profile execution time and memory usage, use (for day 1 for example):

+`php profile.php 1`

 ## Specials

 * Day 14: include `visualize.php` and comment out `createSVG()` to create a nice graphical rendering of the result